trivago/cucable-plugin/example-project/README.md

 Just run the Maven command ```mvn clean verify``` to see the runner and feature generation of Cucable in action.

 The runner and feature files are generated inside the `target` directory.

-**Note:** As a lot of the example steps are not implemented in this demo project, a lot of tests will be reported as skipped.

-This is expected :-)